 Zoosk verifies each profile by asking members to submit a video selfie along with their photographs to prove they are who they say they are!
 You can also verify using your Facebook profile but that is optional.
 The app is free to use and works on a freemium model.

 You can also conduct searches based on body type, religion, and height among others.
-Zoosk is spicing things up by matching couples based on location as well as behaviour using their Behavior Matchmaking.
+Zoosk is spicing things up by matching couples based on location as well as a behavior using their Behavior Matchmaking.

 Pros: Zoosk has a large user base with a great looking UI.
 There are more ways to promote your profile.

 Cons: Search feature is limited to very few ways to filter profiles.
 Only paid members can send messages.
 Free members can only respond to emails.
-Profile is not rich and offers little ways to personalize.
+The profile is not rich and offers little ways to personalize.

 Price: Freemium ($99.99 for 12 months)

 Lovoo, just like any other dating app, allows you to go on a date based on your location and interests.
 You can connect by messages to not only those who are your profile-match, but to others too.

 The app is free to use and comes with a subscription model which will allow you to send more messages, view your profiles, view likes and profile views, and remove ads.

 Pros: The database is huge and Lovoo actually promotes conversations over choosing partners based on profile pics.
 Sending messages is free for all members.

 Cons: Comes with a verification system which is not strong enough.
 You need to pay to send messages to users who are famous!
 This is weird and most users have complained about it.
 Security is not their top priority.